2020-2021 School Breakfast & Lunch Prices

 The process is the same for the secondary schools but we also allow the students to key in their student ID number on a keypad at point sale.
 Students will access their account through the use of the keypad so that the cashier can verify their account.
 Students may still use cash to purchase their meals, however; pre-payment speeds the lunch lines and allows your child more time to eat.

-How do I pre-pay for
+How do I pre-pay for meals or milk?

 1. You may set up an account through LunchTime School Payment Portal https://schoolpaymentportal.com/Default.aspx.
 You can pre-pay whatever amount you choose through your checking account, debit or credit card.
 If you are not sure of your child’s student ID number you can contact the food service director (Mark Basil) at email@example.com.